Beatrice Shilling: Early life

 Shilling was born at Waterlooville, Hampshire, the daughter of Henry Shilling (1852–1936), a butcher, and his wife Annie (Nancy), née Dulake (1873–1954).
 As a child Shilling spent her pocket money on hand tools and won a prize in a national Meccano contest.
 At 14 she bought herself a motorcycle, following which she taught herself how to disassemble and reassemble its two-stroke engine; she was already determined to become an engineer.

 After completing secondary school she worked for an electrical engineering company for three years, installing wiring and generators.
+In January 1928, she wrote an article for The Electrical Age, the magazine of the Electrical Association for Women, with her fellow apprentice Mona Willis, entitled "How We Wired a House in Paradise", describing their efforts to install 8 lights over three days in an old house.
+In 1929, she wrote another article for the magazine, explaining how to make a home wireless set.
+Both pieces were aimed at Girl Guides.
 Her employer, Margaret Partridge, encouraged her to study electrical engineering at the Victoria University of Manchester; in 1932, alongside Sheila McGuffie, she received a bachelor's degree and then studied for a further year to get a Master of Science degree in mechanical engineering.

 Jobs were hard to find in the Great Depression; she worked as a research assistant for Professor G. F. Mucklow at the University of Birmingham.
 In 1936 she was recruited as a scientific officer by the Royal Aircraft Establishment (RAE), the research and development agency of the Royal Air Force (RAF) in Farnborough, Hampshire.
 Her first position was as a technical author with the Air Ministry's technical publications department.
 She was allowed to transfer to doing work on aircraft engines.
 On 1 November 1939 she was promoted to become technical officer in charge of carburettor research and development and later promoted again to principal technical officer.

 Even as a senior member of staff she was respected by the factory workers for her hands-on skills, such as brazing a copper butt-joint with the skills of a dedicated fitter.

 Royal Aircraft Establishment

-Shilling worked on many projects for the Royal Aircraft Establishment (RAE) during the Second World War, the most well-known of which was the RAE-Hobson injection carburettor modification (also known as Miss Shilling's Orifice) that solved the problem of Rolls-Royce Merlin engines stalling during negative-g flight.
+Shilling worked on many projects for the Royal Aircraft Establishment (RAE) during the Second World War, the best-known of which was the RAE Restrictor modification (also known as Miss Shilling's Orifice) that solved the problem of Rolls-Royce Merlin engines stalling during negative-g flight.